quinnmcphail/blog.quinnmcphail.com/src/pages/setup-lwc/index.md

 * ⚡️ You should have *some* working knowledge of how to use the command line as well as basic commands.
 If you can change directories, you should be good.

 * ⚡️ Install [Node.js](https://nodejs.org/).
-When you install Node.js, it also installs Node Package Manager (npm). npm is used to download, install, and manage packages used in projects.
-You can also install [Yarn](https://yarnpkg.com/), another package manager, if you don't like using npm.
+When you install Node.js, it also installs the Node Package Manager (npm). npm is used to download, install, and manage packages used in projects.
+You can also install [Yarn](https://yarnpkg.com/), another package manager if you don't like using npm.

 * ⚡️ Install a code editor.
 There are tons out there but I recommend giving [Visual Studio Code](https://code.visualstudio.com/) a try if you haven't found your favorite.